hemilabs/actions/docs/security.md

   all JavaScript dependencies should be pinned to avoid unexpected and unreviewed changes.

 - **Use minimal and pinned Docker images** - If using Docker-based actions:
-  - Use minimal, actively maintained Docker image based on a trusted and well-known base (e.g. `scratch`, `alpine` or `debian:slim`) to reduce the surface area and potential vulnerabilities.
+  - Use minimal, trusted and actively maintained Docker images based on `scratch` or `alpine` to reduce the surface area and potential vulnerabilities.
+If it is not possible to use an image based on `scratch` or `alpine`, please clearly document the reason why (e.g., compatibility, lack of `alpine`-based image).
   - Pin Docker images by `sha256` digest rather than tags to ensure immutability and unexpected changes.

 ```Dockerfile